ddolovov/kotlin-native-samples/samples/workers/README.md

 Idea of workers is to avoid most common problems with concurrent programming, related to simultaneous computations on the same data.
 Instead, each object belongs to one or other worker's object graph, but could be disconnected from one worker and connected to other worker.
-This relies on fact that memory management engine can ensure, that one worker doesn't keep references to certain object and whatever it refers to, and so the object could be safely transferred to another worker.
+This relies on the fact that memory management engine can ensure, that one worker doesn't keep references to certain object and whatever it refers to, and so the object could be safely transferred to another worker.